 The government recently referred seven matters to the High Court and asked them to decide whether the seven Parliamentarians were dual citizens or not, our media mash-up of the reasons for referral can be found here.

 On the 27th of October the High Court decided that five out of the seven parliamentarians were ineligible under the Constitution to sit in Parliament.
-The High Court decision, Re Canavan; Re Ludlam; Re Waters; Re Roberts [No 2]; Re Joyce; Re Nash; Re Xenophon HCA 45, can be found here.
+The High Court decision, Re Canavan; Re Ludlam; Re Waters; Re Roberts [No 2]; Re Joyce; Re Nash; Re Xenophon HCA 45

 The educators of the Rule of Law Institute have written a short summary for the use of teachers and students below.
 This will be refined as more analysis of the decision is published.